povilas-traveltime/igeolise-chromium-crawler/README.md

 Parses a string of commands and crawls the web according to the script using an instance of chrome/chromium browser.

-Requires for chrome/chromium to be installed.
+Requires for chrome/chromium to be installed and a chromedriver exebutable given as a parameter.

 Script syntax: actions seperated by a `\`